 Which is the best VPN for China?

-China does not allow foreign companies to operate a VPN in China without a local partner, a position they reinforced in late 2012.
-Therefore, foreign VPN providers are increasingly targeted and blocked, forcing them to continuously updating protocols and switching ports to stay ahead.
-(The WSJ recently ran an article about internet censorship and VPN blocking in China.)
+China does not allow foreign companies to operate a VPN in China without a local partner, a position they reinforced since late 2012 and even more strongly in 2017.
+Therefore, China increasingly targets and blocks foreign VPN providers, forcing them to continuously update protocols and switching ports to stay ahead.
+(The WSJ ran an article about internet censorship and VPN blocking in China.)

 Free VPN packages are available and may work for some, although I would not count on tech support or frequent technology updates.
 Paid services are only a few US dollars per months and often more reliable and able to adapt quickly to the increased sophistication from the authorities in shutting down VPN connections.